Victoria Drummond: Retirement

 Drummond and her two sisters spent the next 12 years living at 160 Kennington Road.
 She attended annual meetings of the Institute of Marine Engineers (now IMarEST) and wrote her life story.
 In the early 1970s Drummond grew less mobile and more dependent on Jean and Frances.
 In 1974 she fell out of bed, broke her leg and was admitted to St Thomas' Hospital.
 Soon Jean and Frances were admitted to the same hospital, where they died within two days of each other.
 Drummond recovered physically but her state of mind deteriorated and she was discharged to St George's Retreat, a church-run nursing home in Burgess Hill in East Sussex.
 She died there on Christmas Day 1978, and is buried at Megginch Castle beside her parents and sisters.

-In a career spanning 40 years Drummond made 49 ocean-going voyages.
+In a career spanning 40 years, Drummond made 49 ocean-going voyages.
 She persevered with her career through hardship and some discrimination, doing the hard physical work of the engine room, managing the engine room crew and at times enduring prejudice and discrimination from some of her immediate superiors.
 However, she won acceptance and support from most of her fellow-officers and near-universal support and loyalty from crewmen.

 Commemoration

 She is commemorated by a Victoria Drummond Room at the IMarEST headquarters in London.

 Her biography, The Remarkable Life of Victoria Drummond – Marine Engineer, was written by her niece, Cherry Drummond, 16th Baroness Strange.

-In 2013 Drummond was featured in an exhibition 'Women in Science' showcasing the legacy of some remarkable Scottish women scientists at the National Library of Scotland.
-Abertay University has a blue plaque on its Old College building, commemorating her time spend there (when it was Dundee Institute of Technology) training to be an engineer.
+In 2013, Drummond was featured in an exhibition 'Women in Science' at the National Library of Scotland, which showcased the legacy of notable Scottish women scientists.
+Abertay University has a blue plaque on its Old College building, commemorating her training there to be an engineer when it was Dundee Institute of Technology.
 The plaque features on the Dundee Women's Trail and Dundee Global Trail.

-In 2018 she was inducted into the Scottish Engineering Hall of Fame.
+In 2018, Drummond was inducted into the Scottish Engineering Hall of Fame and the Royal Navy renamed a lecture theatre used to train marine and air engineers at HMS Sultan in Gosport the Drummond Theatre.